flydelabs/flyde/README.md

 - `@flyde/runtime`
 - `@flyde/stdlib`

-The UI library and other parts of the toolkit are GNU AGPLv3 licensed.
+The UI library and other nodes of the toolkit are GNU AGPLv3 licensed.

 In other words, using Flyde flows in your software is permitted without any limitation.
 However, if you use Flyde's visual editor in your own work, it must be open-sourced as well.
 More about [GNU APGLv3](https://choosealicense.com/licenses/agpl-3.0/) here